becastil/becastil-data-prototype-2/README.md

 ## 📊 Sample Data

-Sample CSV templates are available in `/public/templates/`:
+Sample CSV templates are available to download directly from the upload page and stored in `/public/templates/`:
-- `experience-data.csv` - Monthly aggregated claims data
+- `experience_data_template.csv` – Category rows with monthly columns from Jan-2024 through Dec-2024
-- `member-claims.csv` - Individual member claims for high-cost analysis
+- `high_cost_claimants_template.csv` – High-cost claimant roster with diagnosis and cost breakdowns

-Download these templates from the upload page for proper formatting examples.
+Both templates include a sample row that illustrates the required formatting.

 ## 🔧 Configuration